UziTech/atom-jasmine2-test-runner/README.md

 #### Spec Helpers
 This will inlude Atom's [spec-helper](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#custom-matchers).

-:construction::rotating_light: Some things might not work the same way they did before. :rotating_light::construction:
+:construction::rotating_light: This is experimental.
+Some things might not work the same way they are supposed to. :rotating_light::construction:

-The `specHelper` option can be set to `true` or `false` to enable or disable the spec-helper or you can specify an object enabling only the parts of the spec-helper that you want.
+The `specHelper` option can be set to `true` to enable the spec-helper or you can specify an object enabling only the parts of the spec-helper that you want.

 Example:
 ```javascript